 Two-week preparation window.
 The gap between conference championship games and the Super Bowl gives agents an extended window to track line movement, build game-specific models, and identify value before the market sharpens.
 Most NFL games have 4-5 days of line availability.
 The Super Bowl has 14.

-If your agent monitors NFL futures throughout the season, it already has Super Bowl winner prices for every team.
-The key transition point is conference championship weekend – once the two Super Bowl teams are set, futures convert to a head-to-head moneyline.
+If your agent monitors NFL futures throughout the season, it accumulates Super Bowl winner prices for every team.
+This data becomes valuable once the participants are set.

-1. Lock in early closing prices.
-Capture the head-to-head moneyline as soon as it posts (typically within minutes of the conference championship games ending).
+1. Capture the opening head-to-head moneyline.
 Early lines are set under time pressure and may not reflect optimal pricing.

-3. Compare to prediction market prices.
+2. Pull prediction market prices.
 Polymarket and Kalshi list Super Bowl winner contracts.
-Compare their implied probabilities to sportsbook moneylines daily.
+Compare their implied probabilities to sportsbook moneylines.
 Divergences above 3% warrant investigation.

 def super_bowl_line_shop(events: list[dict], target_markets: list[str]) -> dict: